range-et/PGL/README.md

 ## General setup of the package

 Apart from the graph class all the methods are stored in variables.
-These variables (For example SampleData) would have a function attached to it that retuns a value, or in some cases you can pass in values to do stuff (like displaceing the graph etc).
+These variables (For example SampleData) would have a function attached to it that returns a value, or in some cases you can pass in values to do stuff (like displacing the graph etc).
 I mostly did this for the sake of speed to develop - at some point shall be wrapping them up as classes.

 ## An example of rendering a basic graph

 The general idea of drawing a basic graph is outlined above.
 To recap all the basic steps:

-- Get a graph (either generate it or get onse using the sample data)
+- Get a graph (either generate it or get one using the sample data)
 - Create a graph drawing window (this is essentially a three js canvas)
 - Then add the elements like the nodes of the graphs using one of the many drawing options